-Another thing that is of interest to us is how you came to visit us, and if you found this site through a search engine what particular words you used in your search.
-Sometimes those search terms help us try to make this site better.
-Sometimes they just amuse us to no end.
+Another thing that is of interest to me is how you came to visit us, and if you found this site through a search engine what particular words you used in your search.
+Sometimes those search terms help me try to make this site better.
+Sometimes they just amuse me to no end.

-Oh, don’t be embarrassed by our being amused by your particular choice of search terms, we have no way of connecting a search to you.
+Oh, don’t be embarrassed by my being amused by your particular choice of search terms, I have no way of connecting a search to you.
 Whoever needed to know about “Prozac” and “porno boobs,” I hope you found what you were looking for.
-We do our best with that sort of thing.
-We don’t know who you are, where you are or when you were even looking for that connection.
-It would even be difficult for the fucking NSA to track you down if they wanted to, for us it’s utterly impossible.
+I do our best with that sort of thing.
+I don’t know who you are, where you are or when you were even looking for that connection.
+It would even be difficult for the fucking NSA to track you down if they wanted to.
+For me it’s utterly impossible.

 Coming out of the mental health closet is your decision.
 Stigma is a big deal in the English-speaking world.
 Just because I’m all out in the open about everything doesn’t mean you have to be.
 You may not be in a place in your life to come out.
-That’s fine with us.
-We respect your privacy.
+That’s fine with me.
+I respect your privacy.